QuickMythril/qortal-mcp-server/DESIGN.md

   tight limits and a clear use case.
 - Crosschain hidden offers (`/crosschain/tradeoffers/hidden`) are not exposed yet; add only if a clear LLM use case arises and limits are in place.
+- Chat POST helpers (`/chat` and `/chat/compute`) and chat WebSocket feeds remain excluded to keep the surface strictly read-only and avoid streaming/large payloads.
 - QDN publisher field is not returned in `search_qdn` results; include it only after confirming the Core payload and privacy implications.
 - Account overview omits `assetBalances` beyond QORT to avoid large payloads; consider a bounded